-Take your company’s email analysis to the next level by adding Iterable as a Source to Segment.
-We’ll automatically collect email events like
+Take your company’s marketing analysis to the next level by adding Iterable as a Source to Segment.
+Iterable will automatically collect cross-channel messaging events like

 Email Delivered and

-In your favorite BI or analytics tool, you’ll be able to analyze your email campaigns in SQL or through drag-and-drop reports.
-And, you’ll be able to join your Iterable data with the event data you’re already sending through Segment to analyze the down-funnel effects of your emails.
+In your favorite BI or analytics tool, you’ll be able to analyze all your cross-channel marketing campaigns in SQL or through drag-and-drop reports.
+And you’ll be able to sync your Iterable data with event data you’re already sending through Segment to analyze the down-funnel effects of your messaging.
 Learn more about how you can use Iterable with Segment.

 If you have previously enabled sending email events via the Iterable destination during our beta (using a project write key), you do not need to create new Iterable source.
 Your email data will continue to flow as normal.